 We're going to share with you how to make Jollof Rice With Beans or Jollof Rice Pẹlu awọn ewa in Yoruba, one of West Africa's most popular languages.

-The kids were able to make everything with some planning assistance.
+The kids are able to make everything with some planning assistance.
 Therefore, I think it's a great dish for preschool and up.

 There are 3 different components to this West African cuisine: the beans, the tomato sauce, and the rice.
 Each component is simple enough on its own.
 However, younger children or those new to cooking are going to need more assistance with planning and organization.